ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Other examples include the submission of anonymous surveys, making search queries, or requesting location-specific content (such as retrieving tiles of a map display).

+In addition to these limitations, {{security}} describes operational constraints that are necessary to realize the goals of the protocol.

 ## Conventions and Definitions